List of Outstanding Computer Science Degree Programmes in Malaysia Offered at Top Private Universities

 the best possible ways to store information in databases, send data over networks, and display complex images.
 Their theoretical background allows them to determine the best performance possible, and their study of algorithms helps them to develop new approaches that provide better performance.

-Areas of Specialisations for Computer Science
+What are the Areas of Specialisations for Computer Science

 - Artificial Intelligence: Creating computer systems that can think is one of the more exciting and potentially rewarding challenges that we face today.